2 min read

 The current recommended daily allowance (RDA) of calcium for adults aged 19–50 is 1000 mg per day.
 That number increases to 1200 mg daily for women over the age of 50.
 While it may sound like a lot, including specific plant-based foods in your diet can easily help you meet your daily needs.

-To boost your calcium intake, you can also take a good-quality calcium supplement.
+To further boost your calcium intake, you can also take a good-quality calcium supplement.

 It’s important to remember that the amount of calcium you consume is less important than how much your body is able to digest and absorb.
 To ensure you’re getting the most out of your calcium sources, here are a few tips: